turingschool-examples/advanced-css-ecommerce-dashboard/README.md

 ### Iteration 1: Using Variables

-Enhance the styling of the product items on the dashboard by utilizing CSS variables.
+Refactor the CSS code to utilize CSS variables.
 Define variables for colors, font sizes, and other common styles to maintain consistency and facilitate easier customization.

 ### Iteration 2: Nesting Styles